 It sunsets or expires at the end of 2025, and the exemption can be expected to plummet back into the $5 million to $6 million range at that time if Congress doesn't renew the legislation.

 Assets that you or a beneficiary own can count against you for purposes of qualifying for certain government benefits, including Medicare, Medicaid, and Supplemental Security Income.

 Transferring assets out of your ownership can avoid the necessity of depleting your property to qualify for assistance in paying for nursing home care.
 You've already given the property away when you funded your trust.
 As long as you don't need long-term care within five years of the transfer, that property does not count against you for purposes of qualifying for assistance.

 An irrevocable trust can also protect assets for special-needs beneficiaries when it's designed in such a way as to avoid disqualifying her for crucial government benefits, which can be the case if she inherits assets outright.

 Types of Irrevocable Trusts

-- Testamentary Trusts: All testamentary trusts are irrevocable because they're not created and funded until after their creators' death.
-These trusts are set according to the terms contained in the deceased's will.
-No one with the legal authority or ability to change the terms of a testamentary trust is still living by the time it goes into effect, so it's automatically irrevocable, although this isn't the case before death.
-A trustmaker can amend his will, taking out the provisions for a testamentary trust, at any point during his lifetime.
-It can effectively be revoked before it ever exists.
+Testamentary trusts are always irrevocable because they're not created and funded until after their creators' deaths.
+These trusts are established according to terms contained in the deceased's last will and testament.
+No one with the legal authority or ability to change the terms of a testamentary trust is still living by the time it goes into effect, so that automatically makes it irrevocable.